escherize/go-silo/README.md

 file2 content here
 ```

-The delimiter (`>` in this example) is auto-detected to avoid conflicts with file content.
+When `pack`ing, The delimiter (`>` in this example) is auto-detected to avoid conflicts with file content.
+When unpacking, the first delimiter found should be used for every file path.

 ## Spec